svt/gradle-yapp-publisher-plugin/README.md

 A Gradle plugin for publishing and optionally signing JVM-based projects (currently Java/Kotlin) and libraries packages to Maven Central, Gradle Portal, GitHub, GitLab.

 ## Why does it exist?

 To make life (arguably) easier when configuring the plugins needed for these tasks.

 To offer a simple, flexible union interface for these tasks, regardless of publishing target.

+If you want a coherent configuration for multiple publishing targets this gradle plugin could be for you.

 ## Features

-* Maven Central Publishing
-* Gradle Portal Publishing
-* GitLab Publishing
-* GitHub Publishing
+* Maven Central, Gradle Portal, GitLab, GitHub Publishing
 * Signing
+* Java, Kotlin, Android Library (aar) support (release variant)
-* Choose Build file, Properties or System Environment Configuration
+* Build file, Properties or System Environment Configuration - or all of them
 * Publish to several targets at once
 * Configure autorelease to Maven Central
 * Dokka Publish support